kestra-io/docs/content/blogs/2023-07-10-release-0-10-blueprints-worker-groups-scripts.md

 ## Secret Function

-Furthermore, we're introducing a `secret()` function designed to securely retrieve sensitive values in your workflows.
-Your sensitive values should be base64-encoded and the environment variable name should start with the `SECRET_` prefix.
-The `secret()` function will look up only environment variables with that prefix, and will base64-decode the values at runtime.
+Furthermore, we're introducing a `secret()` function to securely retrieve sensitive values in your workflows.
+Your sensitive values should be base64-encoded, and the environment variable name should start with the `SECRET_` prefix.
+The `secret()` function will look up only environment variables with that prefix, and base64-decode the values at runtime.

 The example below uses the `secret()` function to retrieve the value of a Slack webhook key: